 - When a person will feel that he is losing control of himself and a particular situation

 You must be thinking – What happened to Kate that made her depressed and anxious?
 Let me tell you my story briefly so that you’ll understand what transpired in my life that released my depression and anxiety.
 I will do this as fast and as brief as I can because it’s history.
 I have moved on, and I intend to keep moving forward.
-Don’t want to look back.
+Don’t want to look back because I realized that my overall emotional and mental health matters.

 I lost my job.
 My boyfriend left for a man.
 He took my life savings with him.
 I was evicted from my condo.
 My car got repossessed.
 And I lived in my mom’s garage after all that.
 Everything happened in two months.

 There, I said it.
 I don’t want to expound.
 That’s all I am comfortable to reveal at the moment because I don’t want people to pity me.
-I am in a good place now, and all I can say to others who are suffering because of what life throws at them – just fight.
+I know I can’t control their reactions, but I am in a good place now, and all I can say to others who are suffering because of what life throws at them – just fight.
 If you lose your job, find another one.
 If your bf leaves you for a man, find another man.
 If he stole all your money, report him to the police and enforce your rights.
 Eviction from condo and car repossession – pffft, minor!
 Get another condo and car!
 If you live with your parents because you have nothing, give yourself a timeline on when you will leave.
 Because you know what, YOU CAN DO IT.